Salmon conservation: Proactive sanctuary strategy

 These principles could be used to create the sub-basin strongholds and basin sanctuaries discussed above.
 In regions where the habitat is currently highly fragmented due to high human populations, it may only be possible to create sub-basin level protections.
-These areas include the regions at the southern end of the extent of salmon habitat such as northern California.
-Full basin sanctuaries may only be possible in sparsely populated areas such as northern British Columbia and Alaska.
-There likely would only be four to six of these basin scale sanctuaries.
+These areas include the regions at the southern end of the extent of salmon habitat such as northern California, where Rahr and Augerot expect no more than four to six river basins to qualify as full sanctuaries.
+Full basin sanctuaries are considered more feasible in sparsely populated areas such as northern British Columbia and Alaska.
 These areas could be mixed use so as to provide value to local populations as well as salmon populations.
 Mixed use would have limits though.
 Such limits may include exclusions from areas of great value to salmon such as ideal spawning grounds or places where young fish may be vulnerable.
 Strongholds would be determined by the value and practicality of connecting the often more intact headwaters with the often disturbed estuary zones.

 This relatively new method of conservation does not advocate for the elimination of current conservation methods.
 Instead, it builds a foundation for future salmon habitat that does not need such restoration and restriction.
-These goals are large and will likely require funding that has never been seen in salmon conservation, but it has the potential to pay off better in the long term.
-Until this kind of planning and funding is a reality, smaller scale projects like the one recently adopted in Puget Sound represent a bridge between old and new methods.
+Rahr and Augerot acknowledge that implementing these goals would require funding well beyond historical levels for salmon conservation, which they argue would be offset by long-term benefits.
+Until such funding materializes, smaller-scale projects like the one adopted in Puget Sound represent an intermediate step between older and newer approaches.

 Puget Sound salmon recovery plan

 In 2007, the National Marine Fisheries Service adopted a new plan for the recovery of salmon in Puget Sound.
 It is estimated that currently 10% of the historic salmon runs still exist in the region.
 Some individual runs have diminished to just one percent.
 The newly adopted plan combines specific efforts on the watershed level with more general legislation at the state level.
 Focusing on watershed level management is similar to the ideas presented by Rahr et al., except that in the Puget Sound plan, all watersheds, no matter their value, have developed a plan of action.
 However, by allowing each watershed group to customize their plan for conservation, higher value regions can adopt more of the principles set forth by Rahr et al. Lower value watersheds will use more traditional methods to reach citizens and educate them about the ecology of their streams.

-It may be that the Protective Sanctuary Strategy put forth by will be necessary to ensure the future of our wild salmon populations.
-Unfortunately, large scale and high cost may prohibit it from becoming reality for some time.
-In the meantime, efforts such as the Puget Sound Salmon Recovery Plan will slowly move toward that larger scale.
-By combining the currently most practical basin sanctuary methods with proven legislation and community cooperation, salmon habitat in the Puget Sound will be well on its way to recovery and preservation.
+Rahr and Augerot argue that a strategy of this scale may ultimately be necessary to maintain wild salmon populations, though they acknowledge its cost and scope could delay implementation.
+The Puget Sound Salmon Recovery Plan currently serves as a smaller-scale alternative.
+Combining existing sanctuary methods with legislative action and community participation is intended to support the recovery of salmon habitats in the region.